Course code: PSP50916 Diploma of Interpreting

 Students will learn how to prepare for interpreting assignments by doing discourse analysis and considering all the variables relating to interpreting assignments.
 They will learn the professional skills required to work in the field, understand and apply the Code of Ethics to the work they do.

 All students will have the opportunity to engage in a structured observation/mentoring program.
 This is designed to bridge the gap between formal study and practical community interpreting.

 Upon successful completion of the course, students will be able to prepare for sitting the NAATI Accreditation test, a prerequisite accreditation for most employers in the industry.

 Candidates will have completed, or have Auslan skills equivalent to the Diploma of Auslan.
 If you have not completed formal study to this level, but can demonstrate skills equivalence, you can still apply.

-Candidates who have not completed formal study will be required to sit an entrance test in Auslan and in English in order to demonstrate language proficiency in both languages.
+All candidates will be required to sit a skills test in Auslan and in English in order to demonstrate language proficiency in both languages.

 COURSE UNITS (CORE):

 - PSPTIS001 Apply codes and standards to ethical practice